jothepro/djinni-cmake/README.md

 If an  unsupported target platform (everything except Android, iOS, macOS, tvOS, watchOS, Windows) is detected, only the C++ interface is generated.

-This generator is intentionally favouring convention over configuration to keep things as simple as possible.
+This generator is intentionally favoring convention over configuration to keep things as simple as possible.
 If you miss a configuration option anyways, please consider opening an issue.

 ## Options